facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ## Create a Calendar Native Module

-In the following guide you will create a native module, `CalendarModule`, that will allow you to access Android’s calendar APIs from Javascript.
-By the end we will be able to call `CalendarModule.createCalendarEvent(‘Dinner Party’, ‘My House’);` from JavaScript, invoking a native method that creates a calendar event.
+In the following guide you will create a native module, `CalendarModule`, that will allow you to access Android’s calendar APIs from JavaScript.
+By the end, we will be able to call `CalendarModule.createCalendarEvent(‘Dinner Party’, ‘My House’);` from JavaScript, invoking a Java method that creates a calendar event.

 ### Setup